Vicky-analyst/Adventure-Works-Analysis/README.md

 **Customer Income**

-Using a violin plot, there is more density in customer with low and average income compared to high income, noting that Bikes contribute 96.9% in sales customers with average and low income often purchases Bke for
+Using a violin plot, there is more density in customer with low and average income compared to high income, noting that Bikes contribute 96.9% in sales customers with average and low income often purchases Bike for
  - Afforability and Cost Efficient
  - Leisure and Recreation
  - Eco-Friendly Transportation